jean-merelis/angular-components/projects/merelis/angular/README.md

 ### Testing Multiple Selection

-You can also test the multiple selection mode of the `MerSelectComponent`:
+You can also test the multiple selection mode of the `MerSelect`:

 ```typescript
 @Component({